 So 25.2 mm is acceptable for a 25 mm cut and so is 599.2 mm according to the standard for a 600 mm nominal value.

-A fit describes the allowance between the shaft and the hole.
+Limits and fits describe the allowance between the shaft and the hole.
 Allowance, in turn, is the maximum dimensional difference between the diameters of the two.

 There are three types of shaft-hole engineering fits.